 As a philosophy professor, I investigate the promises and dangers of scientific theory.
 How do theories about consciousness and climate change influence technology, and how is that technology used, and abused?
 How are evolutionary and psychological theories, and how are these theories used, perhaps illegitimately, to draw conclusions about race, sex/gender, and intelligence?
 When do we confuse and conflate literal and figurative maps with the world?
 I have lectured and published on a wide variety of topics in philosophy of science as well as on science more generally.

-Here are my areas of interest: philosophy of science, philosophy of biology, political philosophy, ethics, metaphysics and epistemology, philosophy of mind and cognitive science, philosophy of mathematics, philosophy of the social sciences, Pragmatism, History of Philosophy of Science (HOPOS), Kant, post-structuralism, Latin American Philosophy.
+Here are my areas of interest: philosophy of science, philosophy of biology, philosophy of cartography, political philosophy, ethics, metaphysics and epistemology, philosophy of mind and cognitive science, philosophy of mathematics, philosophy of the social sciences, Pragmatism, History of Philosophy of Science (HOPOS), Kant, post-structuralism, Latin American Philosophy.

 1. Education and Appointments?